Hirosvk/Capstone/proposal/README.md

     - [ ] Interactive JavaScript game
     - [ ] When logged in, Users can share their score
     - [ ] Show highest scores

-  - [ ] Folders
-    - [ ] Users can create folders
-    - [ ] Users can add their Study Sets to their folders
-    - [ ] Users can add other users Study Sets to their folders